ImageMagick/Usage-Markdown/crop/index.md

 #### Border and Virtual Canvas

-When "`-border`" is applied to a image containing a virtual canvas, it will still add the border around the actual image on that virtual canvas, and NOT around the whole canvas.
+When "`-border`" is applied to an image containing a virtual canvas, it will still add the border around the actual image on that virtual canvas, and NOT around the whole canvas.

 ~~~
 convert rose: -shave 12x0 -repage 64x64+9+9  paged.gif